Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 How long does it take to install a commercial patio cover?

 On-site installation typically takes 2-5 days depending on the size and complexity of the project.
 However, the full timeline from initial consultation to completed installation is usually 4-8 weeks.
-That includes site assessment, engineering, fabrication at our West Kelowna shop, and permitting.
+That includes site assessment, in-house design, manufacturing at our West Kelowna shop, and any paperwork your project needs.
 We schedule installations around your business hours to minimize disruption to your operations.

 Can a patio cover be installed on an existing commercial building?

 Yes.
 The majority of our commercial projects are retrofits on existing buildings.
 We attach to existing wall structures, concrete slabs, or install freestanding post systems where wall attachment isn’t ideal.
-Our engineer assesses your building’s structural capacity during the site visit and designs the attachment method accordingly.
+During the site visit we assess your building and size the attachment method to suit it.
 We’ve retrofitted covers onto restaurants, hotels, office buildings, and retail storefronts across the Okanagan without any structural issues.

 Will a commercial patio cover increase my restaurant’s revenue?

-Industry data and our clients’ experience both point to a 20-30% increase in overall revenue for restaurants that add covered outdoor seating.
-The gains come from three places: additional seating capacity (30-50% more covers), extended patio season (4-6 extra months in BC), and eliminated weather cancellations (15-20 lost days per season).
+Our clients consistently see a meaningful lift in revenue after adding covered outdoor seating.
+The gains come from three places: more usable seating, an extended patio season (several extra months in BC), and eliminated weather cancellations.
 Most restaurant clients tell us their cover paid for itself within the first full patio season.

 Ready to Expand Your Business Outdoors?